jewettaij/moltemplate/examples/coarse_grained/membrane_examples/membrane+protein_vesicle_Br2005+Be2010/README.txt

         Type these commands into the shell.
         (This could take days.)

-lmp_linux -i run.in.min  # Minimize the system (important, and very slow)
+lmp_mpi -i run.in.min  # Minimize the system (important, and very slow) lmp_mpi -i run.in.make_uniform

-lmp_linux -i run.in.nvt  # Run a simulation at constant volume
+lmp_mpi -i run_T=360K.in  # Run a simulation at constant tmperature

 If you have compiled the MPI version of lammps, you can run lammps in parallel:

-mpirun -np 4 lmp_linux -i run.in.min
+mpiexec -np 4 lmp_mpi -i run.in.min
-  or
+mpiexec -np 4 lmp_mpi -i run.in.make_uniform
-mpirun -np 4 lmp_linux -i run.in.nvt
+mpiexec -np 4 lmp_mpi -i run.in_T=360K

 (Assuming you have 4 cores, for example.)